Jets’ loss of Aaron Rodgers is reminiscent of other QB injuries for Super Bowl contenders

 Those teams came into the season with low expectations compared to the Jets.
 Others who hoped to contend like New York did this year had less success after the injuries.
 Here’s a look at some of them:

-Philadelphia had used one of the most dominating defenses and the play-making ability of Randall Cunningham to have three straight playoff berths from 1988-90.
-The Eagles hoped to finally breakthrough and have postseason success in 1991.
+Philadelphia had used one of the most dominating defenses and the playmaking ability of Randall Cunningham to earn three straight playoff berths from 1988-90.
+The Eagles hoped to finally break through and have postseason success in 1991.

 Cunningham went down with a torn ACL in his knee after throwing just four passes in the season opener.
 Philadelphia went through five QBs in the first eight games, starting 3-5 with Jim McMahon, Brad Goebel, Pat Ryan and Jeff Kemp also playing.